irimia/tbw/README.md

 ## Changelog

 ### 0.6 (dev51)
-- Payments done via cron at designated time, regardless of the status of the delegate (in/out of forging).
+- **Payments** done via cron **at designated time**, regardless of the status of the delegate (in/out of forging)
-- migration script
+- Migration script from `core2_tbw` installation.
+This will clean install latest TBW `dev51` version and safely transfer your current config and database.
+Need help

 ### 0.5 (dev51)
 - `Solar` network alongside other networks (no different branch) - for example `ark` delegates can update their local install worry free.